 Jealousy and envy can raise their ugly head in the best friendships from time to time.

 Love your friends but don’t try to be them.
-Be proud of your own individuality.
-Give envy and jealously the flick.
+Be proud of your individuality.
+Give envy and jealousy the flick.

 Related post – 10 Ways to Use Jealousy to Your Advantage